Which? recommended Cullingworth riser recliner sale. Shop now

 There are also rollators that come fitted with a seat, so they’re incredibly practical for taking on days out or to the supermarket.

-Walking Frames
+Walking Frames:

 Walking frames are one of the most popular walking aids available.
 They provide the disabled and the elderly with walking assistance.
 There are a wide range of options available from bariatric walking frames, to larger framed walking frames.
 If you’re looking for a transportable and lightweight options, then there are lightweight walking frames providing easy storage and transportation.

-Zimmer Frames
+Zimmer Frames:

 Zimmer frames are made from a lightweight but durable aluminium and are an incredibly popular walking aid.
 If you find walking difficult or are in constant need of rest then look no further than a zimmer frame.
 There’s also a wheeled option if you need that additional support to manoeuvre yourself around.
 Not only are they lightweight, they’re also durable and can last for a long time.

-What’s better, a rollator or a walking frame?
+How to choose between a rollator or a walking frame?

 This comes down to the personal needs of the user.
 Walking frames are more budget-friendly and are great if you just need a little bit of additional support and safety when moving around.
 If you struggle to lift a walking frame then a rollator is best for you.
 The wheels help you to push it along with ease, and it also provides you with all the benefits of a walking frame.